 Negative or unwanted information may not always be able to be removed from the internet.
 The negative information needs to be suppressed with something positive.
 If you post enough strong and accurate information, the entries you wish to suppress will move further away from the top results.

 Sounds easy enough, just post a plethora of positive information about yourself right?
 Wrong, this is a poor use of your time and resources.
 You need solid management strategies that will help you with managing your online reputation.

 In order to suppress content that is unable to be removed fully for your Google search results, you must implement the creation of new personal online profiles to outsource information directly to Google, in turn, “pushing down” or “burying” the negative and unwanted content.

 The key is to incorporate your personal information in a way that highlights the truthfulness and trustworthiness of your own personal brand to improve your online search results and filter more positive content to search engines.

-Social media networking can also be a helpful tool to promote content like a personal website, blogs, articles or other social media accounts.
-Cleaning up and monitoring your reputation takes a solid plan and course of action.
+Social media networking can also be a helpful tool to promote content like a personal website, blogs, articles, or other social media accounts.
+Cleaning up your reputation takes a solid plan and course of action.
 Making the wrong move could actually make things worse.

 Why Hire a Professional?

 Not only will your work look like spam to Google but without the proper strategy, you could actually reinforce the unwanted post or links more.
 Just as your business needs a desirable physical location, the website’s location needs to be where the most traffic is generated.